gabrielgatu/rexdit/README.md

 ### Why you developed this?

 Just for fun, and practice.
-Any improvement is welcome :)
+Any improvement or suggestion is welcome :)

 ### Supported O.S.